dataiku/dss-plugin-ai-art/README.md

 ## Known limitations
 The weights must be stored on the local filesystem.
-If a remote folder (S3, etc) is used, the weights will be downloaded to a temporary directory every time the recipe is run.
+If a remote folder (S3, etc) is used, or if the recipe uses containerized execution, the weights will be downloaded to a temporary directory every time the recipe is run.
 This is because the method used to load the weights ([from_pretrained]) and the method used to download the weights (git clone) require a local filepath.

+> *TODO*: The macro for downloading weights is currently broken when using UIF with a local folder because it doesn't have write access to the local folder.
+  This could potentially be fixed by downloading the weights to a local directory first like when using remote folders.
+Unsure if there's a better way.

 [from_pretrained]: https://huggingface.co/docs/diffusers/v0.6.0/en/api/diffusion_pipeline#diffusers.DiffusionPipeline.from_pretrained